CalaveraJack/SimpleML/README.md

 # SimpleML
-Series of Excercises with ML from my course
+Small project for ML from my course in FSFM